Sources: Oprah Winfrey 'actively thinking' about running for president

 Winfrey laughed while the studio audience applauded.

+For political advice, she could call the Obamas.
+Winfrey vacationed with the couple in Tahiti last spring.

-More recently, when her best friend Gayle King brought up the idea on "CBS This Morning," Winfrey shot it down: "There will be no running for office of any kind for me."
+When interviewed, Winfrey sometimes stokes 2020 speculation, but other times she shoots down the idea.
+When her best friend Gayle King brought up the idea on "CBS This Morning" last October, Winfrey dismissed it: "There will be no running for office of any kind for me."

 The political back-and-forth has already begun.
 On Sunday night Winfrey's detractors immediately began circulating an old photo of Winfrey with Harvey Weinstein, the disgraced movie mogul who has become the symbol of Hollywood rot.